Grand Canyon National Park Quarter

-As the Grand Canyon was also featured on the Arizona State Quarter (which was released in 2008), design submissions for the America the Beautiful program had to looks for ways to be different.
-With this in mind, the two bodies given the duty to recommend a final design for all US coins have made their opinions known for the quarter-dollar.
+As the Grand Canyon was also featured on the Arizona State Quarter (which was released in 2008), design candidate submissions for the America the Beautiful Quarters program had to looks for ways to be different.
+With this in mind, the two bodies given the duty to recommend a design for all US coins made their opinions known for the quarter-dollar.

-In a departure from the recommendations they made for the first three coins of the series, both groups chose the same design of the Grand Canyon, one known as AZ-01.
+In a departure from the recommendations they made for the first three coins of the series, both groups chose the same design for the Grand Canyon Quarter, one known as AZ-01.
 It is a canyon level view of the river as well as the canyon walls.
+It was this design that was selected by the Treasury Secretary and is seen on the released quarter.

 The Citizens Coinage Advisory Committee commented that design AZ-01 gave a “more immediate, human-scaled view of the canyon.”